Trustroots/trustroots/docs/Development-Getting-Started.md

 Our backend framework is [Express.js](https://expressjs.com/).

-Our frontend framework is [Angular v1](https://angularjs.org/) written in ES5 version of JavaScript but [we are migrating](React.md) to ES6 version and [React](https://reactjs.org/).
+Our frontend framework is [Angular v1](https://angularjs.org/) (Note that v1 has been deprecated) written in ES5 version of JavaScript but [we are migrating](React.md) to ES6 version and [React](https://reactjs.org/).

 The application is compiled and served using [Gulp](https://gulpjs.org/) and [Webpack](https://webpack.js.org/).

 [Babel](https://babeljs.io/) that transpiles modern ES6 frontend code back to ES5 that most browsers understand.

-Our stylesheets are written in [LESS](http://lesscss.org/) and our UI uses [Bootstrap v3](https://getbootstrap.com/docs/3.3/) framework quite extensively.
+Our stylesheets are written in [LESS](http://lesscss.org/) language and our UI uses [Bootstrap v3](https://getbootstrap.com/docs/3.3/) (not the latest v4) framework quite extensively.

 ## Architecture in short